-- Requestor must protect Subscribers' recovered key(s) from compromise.
-Requestor must use a combination of computer security, cryptographic, network security, physical security, personnel security, and procedural security controls to protect their keys and recovered Subscribers' keys. - Third-Party Requestor must destroy Subscribers' keys when no longer required (i.e., when the data has been recovered). - Requestor must request and use the Subscriber's escrowed key(s) only to recover Subscriber's data they are authorized to access. - Requestor must accurately represent themselves to all entities during any key recovery service. - When the request is made, the Requestor must provide accurate identification and authentication information at least to the same level required for issuing new PKI certificates at the level of the key being requested (e.g., the Requestor sends a digitally signed request using the credential issued by the Entity PKI at the same or higher assurance level as the key being recovered). - The Third-Party Requestor must protect information concerning each key recovery operation. - The Third-Party Requestor must communicate information concerning the recovery to the Subscriber when appropriate as determined by the reason for the recovery.
-The decision to notify the Subscriber must be based on the law and the Issuing Organization's policies and procedures for third party information access.
+- The Third-Party Requestor must protect Subscribers' recovered key(s) from compromise.
+The Third-Party Requestor must use a combination of computer security, cryptographic, network security, physical security, personnel security, and procedural security controls to protect their keys and recovered Subscribers' keys. - The Third-Party Requestor must destroy or surrender Subscribers' keys when no longer required (i.e., when the data has been recovered). - The Third-Party Requestor must request and use the Subscriber's escrowed key(s) only to recover Subscriber's data they are authorized to access. - The Third-Party Requestor must accurately represent themselves to all entities during any key recovery service. - When the request is made, the Third-Party Requestor must provide accurate identification and authentication information at least to the same level required for issuing new PKI certificates at the level of the key being requested (e.g., the Third-Party Requestor sends a digitally signed request using the credential issued by the Entity PKI at the same or higher assurance level as the key being recovered). - The Third-Party Requestor must protect information concerning each key recovery operation. - Upon receipt of the recovered key(s), the Third-Party Requestor must sign an acknowledgement of agreement to follow the law and the subscriber's organization policies relating to protection and release of the recovered key.
+Such agreement should include the following attestations: - Third Party Requestor has accurately represented their identity to all key recovery entities,